Penglai-Enclave/Penglai-doc/source/Penglai-manual/Penglai-Opensbi-Extension-API.md

 ### Introduction

 This document describes the interfaces for Opensbi used by PENGLAI enclave.
-It contains two parts: one kind of interfaces are called by the host kernel (Host-side SBI extension); Others are invoked by enclaves (Enclave-side SBI extension).
+It contains two parts: one is called by the host kernel (Host-side SBI extension); Another is invoked by enclaves (Enclave-side SBI extension).

 ### Host-side SBI extension for  Penglai enclave